 - 1 Vanilla Bean, scrape out the insides

 - 2 Bananas, sliced, separated

 Process cashews, young coconut flesh and coconut water in food processor until well blended.
-Add 1 t. lemon juice, 1/4 C agave, 1/4 coconut butter and one banana and continue to process until light, fluffy and very well processed.
+Add 1 t. lemon juice, 1/4 C agave, 1/4 coconut butter, vanilla bean insides and one banana and continue to process until light, fluffy and very well processed.
 Transfer to bowl and add second sliced banana, stir to combine.
 Refrigerate for 30 minutes.
 Remove from refrigerator, spoon into crusts and sprinkle with left over crust mixture and dried coconut.
 Top with melted raw chocolate.